davidbradway/slate/source/index.md

 - startTime replaced wih `~`
 - pre-allocate intensity variable

-See the new version of the loop below:
+See the new version of the loop:

 ```matlab
 numNodes = size(FIELD_PARAMS.measurementPointsandNodes, 1);
 stepSize=20000;